hazartilirot/Building-Modern-Web-Applications-with-Go/README.md

 ### Conditional

 uses **== - double equals** to compare values and types.
-Additionally you can't write an expression omitting curly braces.
-There is another one feature is that we don't wrap an expression with parenthesis like in JS or TS.
+Additionally, you can't write an expression omitting curly braces.
+There is another one feature is that we don't wrap an expression with parentheses like in JS or TS.

 ```
     myNum := 100